parallaxsecond/parsec-book/src/README.md

 Find here all the technical documentation of Parsec, alongside user and developer guides.

 Go straight to the [overview](overview.md) to learn more about the project!

+Check out the [Getting Started guides](getting_started) to quickly try out Parsec!

 Then, depending on what you want to know, you can go to the [users](parsec_users.md), [client developers](parsec_client/README.md), [service developers](parsec_service/README.md) or [security](parsec_security/README.md) sections.